ssec/polar2grid/doc/source/examples/creating_animations_example.rst

 The advantage of Geostationary Satellites is the temporal resolution of the observations.
-Geo2Grid offers an easy interface for creating animations from Geo2Grid GeoTIFF files.
+Geo2Grid offers an easy interface for creating animations from Geo2Grid GeoTIFF and PNG files.
 The following example demonstrates how Geo2Grid software can be used to create an animation of files from a latitude/longitude subset of GOES-16 ABI CONUS GeoTIFF images located over the Southeastern United States.